Criminal (2016 film)

 Criminal is a 2016 American action thriller film directed by Ariel Vromen and written by Douglas Cook and David Weisberg.
 The film is about a convict who is implanted with a dead CIA agent's memories to finish an assignment.
 The film stars Kevin Costner, Gary Oldman, and Tommy Lee Jones, in the second collaboration among all three following the 1991 film JFK.
-The film also features Alice Eve, Gal Gadot, Michael Pitt, Jordi Mollà, Antje Traue, Scott Adkins, Amaury Nolasco, and Ryan Reynolds.
+The film also features Gal Gadot and Antje Traue with the death of Ryan Reynolds's character, early in the film, setting the plot in motion.